2014 Call for Papers

 Direct inquiries and proposals to Eric Bain-Selbo, Department Head, Philosophy and Religion, Western Kentucky University (email@example.com).
 Proposals should not exceed 1000 words.
 Proposals will be reviewed as they are submitted.
 Review will continue until all available slots are filled.
 No proposals will be accepted after the deadline of April 15, 2014.
 Interdisciplinary and/or practice oriented proposals are especially encouraged.

 Those selected to present will receive a reduced registration rate of $50 for members or $75 for non-members (which includes a complimentary year-long membership) for the 2014 Fellows Meeting.
 Two papers will be selected for special recognition and awarded $300.
-To be eligible for an award, completed papers must be submitted by July 1, 2014 and authors must attend the SVHE meeting to present their papers.
+To be eligible for an award, completed papers must be submitted by July 1, 2014.
+Authors are expected to attend the SVHE meeting to present their papers.